zurfarosa/Dutch/RULES.md

 **Does the bid value of a card matter when used for purchasing a card during phase 3?** No, only the suit of a the card is relevant for purchasing.

 **When you purchase a card, does the newly purchased card get added to the player's offering?**.
 No - whereas a power card may retrieve a card from a pile (e.g. the auction discards) and add that card to the offering, a purchased card is never added to the offering.
 It is always placed immediately in the player's discards.

+**Why would someone use a power card to 'cash in' a card